Patient education: Paget disease of bone (osteitis deformans) (Beyond the Basics)

 PAGET DISEASE OVERVIEW

 There is a type of breast cancer that is referred to as Paget disease of the breast; this is not related to Paget disease of bone and will not be discussed here.
-Juvenile Paget disease, an autosomal recessive bone disease of children, is not related to this disorder of adult bone either.
+Juvenile Paget disease, a genetic disease of children, is not related to this disorder of adult bone either.

 NORMAL BONE GROWTH

-To understand Paget disease, it is important to remember that bones are active, living tissues vital to human movement, are critical as sources of calcium, and are birthplace to the blood cells in our body.
-In the work they do, bones constantly remodel, cleaning out old bone and replacing it with new.
+To understand Paget disease, it is important to remember that bones are active, living tissues.
+In addition to being vital for human movement, bones are critical sources of calcium and are birthplaces to the blood cells in our body.
+Bones are constantly remodeling, cleaning out old bone and replacing it with new.
 Osteoclasts are the cells that remove bone.
-Their role is closely linked to osteoblasts that refill the cavities left by osteoclasts.
-In Paget disease, the speed with which this remodeling occurs is abnormal, resulting in excessive bone that lacks the strength and shape of normal bone.
+Their role is closely linked to osteoblasts, the cells that refill the cavities left by osteoclasts.
+In Paget disease of bone there are larger than normal osteoclasts that are present in greater than normal numbers, and the speed with which this remodeling occurs is abnormal, resulting in excessive bone that lacks the strength and shape of normal bone.

 PAGET DISEASE CAUSES